PaulZbigniew/ds-eda-project-paul/README.md

    2. Checking for correlations
    3. Filter data for relevant houses (relevant for the stakeholder)
 6. For the stakeholder
+   1. Find relevant houses
-   1. Create recommendations
+   2. Create recommendations
-   2. Create presentation with main findings
+   3. Create presentation with main findings

 ## Stakeholder
 ### Larry Sanders